Course - Leadership and Change Management - AL530120

 2. Individual school exam (60%).

 The evaluation will be based on the group assignment that counts 40% of the total grade and the school exam that counts 60%.
 The assignment should be completed/solved in groups of 2-3 students.
-Both assignment and term paper must be passed in order to be given a grade.
+Both assignment and school exam must be passed in order to be given a grade.
 Students are entitled to re-sit only the part of the examination in which they have had legitimate reasons for an absence or have failed.
 A re-sit examination will take place only during the designated period for re-sit examinations.
 Later exams will require that both exam elements must be repeated.

 The students must complete a mandatory assignment to participate in the exam.
 Previously approved mandatory assignments do not need to be handed in again for later exams.